Vishwesh8/SensXpert_Task/README.md

 # SensXpert_Task

-Repository contains virtual environment required for running the project in directory 'SensXpertTask_venv'. 'requirements.txt' contains all the dependencies reuired for running this project
+'requirements.txt' contains all the dependencies reuired for running this project

 All python scripts can be found inside 'scripts' directory. 'scripts' also contains Jupyter Notebook 'SensXpert_task'.
 Complete project can be understood through this Jupyter notebook.